Coca-Cola Uses Social Technology to Engage and Build Capability of its Workers

-What will you be speaking about at this year’s conference?
+What did you speak about at this year’s conference?

-I will be speaking about social technology and social learning and how we use that to build the capability of our associates, as well as how we use social learning and social technology to engage our associates.
+I spoke about social technology and social learning and how we use that to build the capability of our associates, as well as how we use social learning and social technology to engage our associates.

 What have you worked on at Coca-Cola in the last year in terms of learning and development?